Paul Michael Stephani: Media

-The case was covered by Casefile True Crime Podcast on April 16, 2016 and in an episode ("Seeing Red") of Murder Calls on January 15, 2017.
+The case was covered by Casefile True Crime Podcast on April 16, 2016, in an episode ("Seeing Red") of Murder Calls on January 15, 2017, and in an episode of World's Most Evil Killers (series 7, episode 10).

 Stephani's crimes were then reported during episode 102 (titled "Quantum Madness and an Abundance of Icicles") of the podcast And That's Why We Drink on January 13, 2019.

 This case was also covered in an episode ("Rough Winds & High Waters") on the podcast My Favorite Murder on May 23, 2019.

 This case was also featured on an episode of Morbid: A True Crime Podcast on January 9, 2021.

+It was also covered in the episode "Der Mörder mit der weinerlichen Stimme" on the podcast "Mord auf Ex" by Leonie Bartsch and Linn Schütze on August 30, 2021.

 The show Mark of a Killer featured the case on its seventh episode, titled "Killer Caller".

-This case was covered by the "Serial Killer Podcast" in November 2020.